aiidalab/aiidalab-qe/docs/source/development/plugin.rst

                 )
         return builder

-Then register the workchain and builder in the `workchain_and_builder` dict, so that the QeApp can load them.
+Then register the workchain and builder in the `workchain_and_builder` dict, so that the QuantumESPRESSO app can load them.

 .. code-block:: python